-The Bunker is more expensive.
+The Bunker is heavier and more expensive.
 It has no footprint nor vestibules, so you need tarps or you get to deal with lots of moisture.

-The Mountain Hardwear Trango 2 tent has some better features, unfortunately, it costs 3 times as much.
+The Mountain Hardwear Trango 2 tent has some better features, unfortunately, it costs three times as much.